-Science and art contribute to our understanding and appreciation of our experience of the world, to what interests and ideas we choose to pursue, and to what we choose to do and how we choose to do things.
+Science and art contribute to our understanding and appreciation of our experience of the world, to the interests and ideas we choose to pursue, and to what we choose to do and how we choose to do things.

-I see the connection between the science of probabilities and the art of possibilities, – the connections between how we imagine things are, and how things work, and how we imagine things could be, and what we imagine could work to creating the possibilities we imagine.
+I see the connection between the science of probabilities and the art of possibilities, – the connections between how we imagine things are and how things work, and how we imagine things could be and what we imagine could work to creating the possibilities we imagine.

 I see a relationship between the scientific hypothesis as an idea about how things are that we set out to demonstrate, and the creative hypothesis as an idea about how things could be that we set out to create.

 I see we acquire our ideas about how things are, how things work, and what works from our nature, our culture, and our experience, – how we are, who we are, and what we learn.